 Creating a bootable Manjaro USB memory stick on Linux

-Tips on how to create a bootable USB flash drive on Linux.
-Nowadays, Etcher is the easiest and best way to create a bootable USB drive.
+Tips for creating a bootable USB flash drive in Linux.
+Etcher is now the simplest and best way to create a bootable USB drive.

 Whether you are installing a new linux distro or trying a new live one, you need to create a bootable USB stick.
 Windows and MacOS are well supported by a variety of software, but we Linux users have a built-in command line dd and a separate download and run Etcher.